Introduction

 This is Thomas (and Sheba) ...

 Thomas works for Noah's Ark Veterinary Clinic as an animal care attendant.
 He is currently training to become a veterinary nurse and, therefore, has been participating in client consultations and assisting with treatment procedures.
-The clinic is located in a large town and mainly services families and their domesticated pets such as dogs, cats and birds, occasionally they see a more exotic pet like a snake or an injured native animal.
+The clinic is located in a large town and mainly services families and their domesticated pets, such as dogs, cats and birds; occasionally, they see more exotic pets like snakes or injured native animals.
 Communication is an important part of Thomas' daily duties and his training regime.

 Who do you have to communicate with each day?

 Mainly my colleagues and our clients.
-Our clinic is owned by a husband and wife team who are both veterinarians, they are the bosses.
-There are also two other veterinarians who work on a part time basis, two nurses, myself, another animal care attendant and our receptionist.
+Our clinic is owned by a husband and wife team, which are both veterinarians and bosses.
+Two other veterinarians work part-time, and two nurses, myself, another animal care attendant, and our receptionist.
 We have about twenty patient appointments each day, however there are also some walk-ins and people who visit to make appointments or buy some of our retail products as well as deliveries.
 We also speak with clients and other stakeholders on the phone fairly regularly.

 How does your team collaborate and share information?